bob1de/hass-apps/docs/getting-started.rst

 1. When you have the official AppDaemon container up and running, create a file named ``requirements.txt`` in your ``apps`` directory (or one of its sub-directories) with one of the following contents.
+(Appdaemon `version 3.0.2 <https://appdaemon.readthedocs.io/en/3.0.2/HISTORY.html>`_ is required as a minimum)

    a) To always have the latest stable version of hass-apps installed
       when AppDaemon starts: